New identities for linearized gravity on the Kerr spacetime: Spinorial formulation of linearized gravity

 \section{Spinorial formulation of linearized gravity}

 In this section we review the field equations of linearized gravity for a general vacuum background and allow for sources of the linearized field.
+The spinor variational operator $\vartheta$ developed in \citep{BaeVal15} will be used. $\vartheta$ is an operator mapping covariant spinors of valence $(k,l)$ to covariant spinors of the same valence.
+Due to covariance it is independent of linearized frame or dyad transformation.

-The spinor variational operator $\vartheta$ developed in \cite{BaeVal15} will be used.
-Let $\dot g_{ab}$ be a linearized metric and $\dot g_{ABA'B'}$ the spinorial version.
+Let $\dot g_{ab}$ be a real linearized metric and $\dot g_{ABA'B'}$ the spinorial version.
 Observe that we make the variation with the indices down, and raise them and take traces afterwards.
 We define the irreducible parts of the linearized metric as

 so the decomposition into traceless and trace parts is given by